 Breeders have been trying to create pure white corns, such as the blizzard corn snake, for years.
-Because of their striking look, they’re a very popular choice of pet and can sell for a high price.
+Because of their striking appearance, they’re a popular choice of pet snake and can command a much higher price.

-The blizzard corn snake is beautiful to look at and easy to breed.
-And since it’s rare, it’s a dream for any breeder.
-So, read on to learn everything from what they look like, to how you breed them.
+The blizzard corn snake has a stunning appearance and is easy to breed.
+And since it’s less common, it’s ideal for any breeder.
+So, let’s look at everything from what they look like, to how you breed them.

 What is a Blizzard Corn Snake?

-Because blizzard corn snakes are a combination of two morphs, this makes them a ‘designer’ morph.
-They are the result of a charcoal and amelanistic (albino) breeding pair.
-Breeding them is easier than many other morphs.
+Blizzards are the result of a charcoal and amelanistic (albino) breeding pair.
 Every offspring of this pairing will be a blizzard.

 What Does a Blizzard Corn Snake Look Like?

-Blizzards get their name because of their pure white color.
-When you look at some supposedly pure white snakes, they have a tinge of color.
-That color is usually yellow.
+Blizzards got their name due to their pure white color.
+When you look at some ‘supposedly’ pure white snakes, they have a tinge of yellow.

-This morph is one of the few that may mature to be solid white.
+This morph may mature to be solid white.
 They are white all over, like snows.
-However, they may develop a light yellow or pink pattern as they age.
-They also have red eyes, like every snake bred from albinos.
+However, they may develop a light yellow or pink pattern as they get older.
+They also have red eyes as they’re bred from albinos.

 They look this way because of their genes.
 The albino corn snake lacks melanin, hence the term ‘amelanistic.’
 Without melanin in its scales/skin, they lack the dark pigments in their pattern.
-That’s why albino corn snakes lack deep red and black color.
+That’s why albinos lack the deep red and black color.

-Charcoal corn snakes, sometimes known as anery/anerythristic B corn snakes, lack yellow markings.
-When you combine a lack of light color and a lack of dark color, you’re left with no color.
-That’s why blizzard corn snakes are pure white.
+Charcoal corns, or anery/anerythristic B corn snakes, lack yellow markings.
+When you combine a lack of light color and a lack of dark color, you’re left with no color at all.
+That’s why blizzards are pure white.

-Some blizzards appear slightly pink all over.
-That isn’t because of genetics.
-It’s because of their blood.
-They are so bright white that the color of their blood shows through.
+Some blizzards appear slightly pink all over because of their blood.
+They are such a bright white that the color of their blood shows through.

 Blizzard vs. Snow Corn Snake

-The main difference between blizzards and snow corns is that blizzards are even whiter.
-It doesn’t usually have the yellow, pink, or green tinge that you might find on snow corns.
+Blizzards are even whiter than snows.
+They don’t usually have the yellow, pink, or green tinge that you might find on some snow corns.

-Snow corns are a candy-colored pink when they first hatch.
-They have clear markings, which are lighter pink, but are still easy to distinguish.
+Snows are a candy-colored pink when they hatch.
+They have clear markings, which are a lighter pink, but are easy to distinguish.
 As they age, their pink mellows into a yellow color.
-They also have characteristically bright yellow faces.
+They also have bright yellow faces.